All Products

 0

-If the value is 0, the gateway uses the peer socket IP address as the originating IP address and passes it to the backend in the `x-envoy-external-address` request header.
+If set to 0, the gateway uses the peer socket IP as the originating IP and passes it to the backend in the x-envoy-external-address header.

-If the value is not 0, the gateway determines the originating IP address from the `x-forwarded-for` header, which already includes the socket IP address.
-The gateway skips the specified number of hops from right to left and then extracts the originating IP address.
-This IP address is then passed to the backend in the `x-envoy-external-address` request header.
-The gateway also preserves the client-sent `x-request-id` and `x-forwarded-proto` headers without modification.
+If non-zero, the gateway determines the originating IP from the x-forwarded-for header by skipping the specified number of hops from right to left.
+This IP is passed to the backend in the x-envoy-external-address header.
+The gateway also preserves client-sent x-request-id and x-forwarded-proto headers.

 DownstreamHttp2MaxConcurrentStream